newjersey/innovation.nj.gov/content/_playbooks/validating-creative-concepts.md

     <div class="usa-alert__body">
         <h3 class="usa-alert__heading">Pro Tip</h3>
         <p class="usa-alert__text">
             Validation testing can be used on any type of idea.
-Experiment with validating your product or service’s name before going live, especially if it’s an acronym or a bit “inside baseball”.
+Experiment with validating your product or service’s name before going live, especially if it’s an acronym or a bit “inside baseball."
         </p>
     </div>
 </div>